How to Plant, Grow, and Care For Clematis Flowers

 The amount of pruning is dependent on your garden design.
 If you want a large sprawling vine, prune less.
 If you want a more controlled look, prune more.
 Always cut away any dead, damaged, or diseased foliage to maintain a healthy plant and garden.

-Depending on your variety and other flowering plants, you could have year-round flowering beauties.
-Each offers different flower styles and colors, making them one of the most versatile plants in garden design.
+Depending on your variety, you could have year-round flowering plants.
+Some types of clematis are also evergreen.
+Every variety offers different flower styles and colors, making them one of the most versatile plants in garden design.

 As mentioned, ‘Patricia Ann Fretwell’ shows a spectacular display of pink double blooms that’ll catch anybody’s eye.